LitGroup/money.dart/README.md

 Money2 is a Dart package providing parsing, formatting and mathematical operations on monetary amounts.

 Key features of Money2:
-* simple and expressive formating.
+* simple and expressive formatting.
 * simple parsing of monetary amounts.
 * multi-currency support.
 * intuitive maths operations.